davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/authentication.md

 **API Version:** 0.1 alpha

-**Each call to https://uts-ws.nlm.nih.gov/rest requires a Service Ticket as a query parmeter.
+**Each call to https://uts-ws.nlm.nih.gov/rest requires a Service Ticket as a query parameter.
 A service ticket is good for one call and will expire after 5 minutes if not used.**

 The UTS REST authentication involves 2 steps: